 Cows are Cool Topics Too!

 How on earth does a farmer make planting corn or feeding cows seem exciting and new?
 The answer includes a parody of a popular tune, a video camera and some willing youth, as the Peterson Farm Brothers did in Kansas .
 The result turned a lot of heads and put modern agriculture in the lime-light, as new found fans shared the YouTube video and mainstream media scrambled to cover the story.
-The target market of farmers is basically all consumers in the United States, and the Peterson’s found a way to connect with 6.5 million of us, didn’t they?!
+The target market of farmers is basically all food consumers in the United States, and the Peterson’s found a way to connect with millions of us, didn’t they?!

 People Passionate About Plumbers